Today Israel is not enjoying their covenanted political status over the Gentiles and has fallen from their spiritual status before God.

 This has led some to think that they will not be reestablished in their former position.

-This is the furthest from the truth!
-Paul dispels this idea in chapters 9, 10, and 11 of Romans beginning with, “Not as though the word of God hath taken none effect.”
-(Romans 9:6)
+This is far from the truth!
+Paul dispels this idea in chapters 9, 10, and 11 of Romans beginning with, “Not as though the word of God hath taken none effect.” – Romans 9:6

 Perhaps they reasoned as Covenant theologians today that God had replaced Israel with the Gentile church and that the ‘eternal’ covenants made with Israel were indeed only temporary.